 Earn your credentials as an Illinois teacher while completing your bachelor’s degree at North Park University.
-Choose from three undergraduate majors and a special certification/licensure program:
+Choose from three undergraduate majors and a special licensure program:

-We also offer four graduate degrees and a post-bachelor’s teacher’s certification program, each designed with working professionals in mind.
-Earn your educator’s license/certification, a master’s degree, and/or specialized endorsements to advance your career.
+We also offer four graduate degrees and a post-bachelor’s teacher’s licensure program, each designed with working professionals in mind.
+Earn your educator’s license, a master’s degree, and/or specialized endorsements to advance your career.
 Options include:

 Approval and Endorsement Options

-In addition, as a certified/licensed teacher, you can complete special approvals and endorsements to expand and develop your career.
-You may also include one of these special programs alongside a bachelor’s or master’s degree or certification/licensure program, or take the courses as a standalone set.
+In addition, as a licensed teacher, you can complete special approvals and endorsements to expand and develop your career.
+You may also include one of these special programs alongside a bachelor’s or master’s degree or licensure program, or take the courses as a standalone set.